Alpha1-antitrypsin deficiency is a hereditary disorder in which a lack or low level of the enzyme alpha1-antitrypsin damages the lungs and liver.

 The most common problems caused by the deficiency are

 If the enzyme is structurally abnormal, it may clump in the liver, causing the liver to malfunction.
-In some people, liver malfunction leads to cirrhosis (see Cirrhosis and Related Disorders: Cirrhosis) and to an increased risk of liver cancer.
+In some people, liver malfunction leads to cirrhosis (see Cirrhosis of the Liver) and to an increased risk of liver cancer.

-The low levels of alpha1-antitrypsin allow proteases to damage the lungs, resulting in emphysema (see Chronic Obstructive Pulmonary Disease (COPD): Chronic Obstructive Pulmonary Disease).
+The low levels of alpha1-antitrypsin allow proteases to damage the lungs, resulting in emphysema (see Chronic Obstructive Pulmonary Disease (Chronic Bronchitis, Emphysema)).
 Emphysema is more common (and worse) in people who smoke.
 Emphysema in nonsmokers is often caused by alpha1-antitrypsin deficiency.

 Disorders of other organs sometimes occur.
-These disorders include inflammation of fat under the skin (panniculitis), life-threatening hemorrhage, aneurysms, ulcerative colitis, vasculitis, and kidney disease.
+These disorders include inflammation of fat under the skin (panniculitis), life-threatening bleeding, aneurysms, ulcerative colitis, vasculitis, and kidney disease.